neerajmahajan/recap-java-script/README.md

 #### Objects and Prototypes
 * Objects are created using functions
 * call function in a constructor mode using **new**
+* When we call a function with new keyword.
+It created a **function specific **this** ** Object in function.
+* If we call the function without new, which is meant to run in constructor mode will return undefined and changes inside fucntion will be made to global **this** object, not the local this object.

 ```
 function Employee(firstName,lastName,age){